 When the body can't use glucose for fuel, it starts to use fat.
 When this happens,

-into the blood.
-Some of these ketones, like extra glucose, pass out of the body through
+are released into the blood.
+Some of these ketones, like extra glucose, pass out of

 High levels of ketones in the blood can be a problem because they cause the blood

 to become acidic.
 Too much acid in the blood throws off the body's chemical balance

 and causes the symptoms listed below.
 In people with diabetes, this problem is called

 (pronounced: kee-toe-as-ih-DOE-siss), or DKA.
 DKA is a very serious

 condition that can lead to coma or death if it's not treated.
 The good news, though,

 is that it's preventable and can be treated.

 DKA happens more often in people with type 1 diabetes, but can sometimes also happen